 Device Status:

 "Status" shows if this device is currently connected to your network (Online) or not (Offline).
-You can tap on "Status" to set if you want to be notified about the status of this device.
+You can tap on "Status" to change notifications about the status of the device.
 When enabled, Firewalla will send you an alarm every time this device is disconnected (Offline) or re-connected (Back Online) to your network.
-This feature is disabled by default.
+These notifications are disabled by default.

-With the 1.52 app release, you can now send a Wake-On-LAN (WOL) Message to a Device directly from the Firewalla App.
+You can also send a Wake-On-LAN (WOL) Message to a Device directly from the Firewalla App.
 Just navigate to a device's detail page, scroll down to the bottom, tap Status, and tap Wake Up.
-Watch a video tutorial or read more about this feature in our 1.52 App Release Notes.
+Watch a video tutorial for step-by-step instructions.

 Ports: